 The legal process by which a property that is mortgaged as security for a loan may be sold and the proceeds of the sale applied to the mortgage debt.
 A foreclosure can occur when the loan becomes delinquent because payments have not been made or when the borrower is in default for a reason other than the failure to make timely mortgage payments.

 A market in which one country’s currency can be used to purchase another country’s currency.

 The standard Internal Revenue Service (IRS) form that taxpayers use to file their annual income tax returns.

 The market share held by the four largest firms in an industry.
 Larger concentration ratios generally indicate less competition.
 The maximum value for concentration ratios is 100%.

 When data are divided into intervals so that there is the same number, or nearly the same number, of data points in each interval, the method of categorizing the data.

 A banking system in which the amount of reserves that banks hold is less than the value of their customers' deposits.

-Unemployment that results when people are new to the job market, including recent graduates, or are transitioning from one job to another.
+Unemployment that results when people are new to the job market (for example, recent graduates) or are transitioning from one job to another.